Tnguyend1/Cs4990--Prompt-Engineering/README.md

 # Cs4990--Prompt-Engineering

 To run app:
-create your own .env with Openai Api key
+create your own .env with Openai Api key.
-Python app.py
+Use command to run app: Python app.py